Energy

 Movement sensors turn lights on automatically when someone comes in to a space and turns lights off (either by movement or after a set period of time) when the person leaves.
 This can reduce energy wastage.
 Movement sensors use a small amount of power by being on standby, but this is much less than lights that are left on continuously.

-Specify movement sensors that:
+For efficiency and convenience, specify movement sensors that:

 • incorporate a daylight sensor and/or timer so lights don’t turn on unnecessarily